The Open Access Policy, adopted on February 6, 2013, states:

 The description of the policy on the Provost's website is also accessible online.

-In order to comply with the Open Access Policy, faculty authors should deposit scholarly work in the institutional repository, the Wellesley College Digital Scholarship and Archive (DSA) where the work will be stored, preserved, and made freely available.
+In order to comply with the Open Access Policy, faculty authors should deposit scholarly work in the institutional repository, the Wellesley College Digital Repository where the work will be stored, preserved, and made freely available.
 At the time of acceptance, faculty authors should e-mail copies of their final manuscripts to the address firstname.lastname@example.org.
 The author's final manuscript is the version which has been peer-reviewed but has not yet been formatted by the publisher.

 Scholarly articles: Included are articles that describe the fruits of scholars’ research without expectation of payment and typically presented in peer-reviewed scholarly journals and conference proceedings.
 Outside the scope are other writings such as books and commissioned articles, popular writings, ﬁction and poetry, lecture notes, and case studies.